Abandoned Georgia: Exploring the Peach State

 Abandoned Georgia: Traveling the Backroads

 In Abandoned Georgia: Traveling the Backroads, photographer Leland Kent showcases fourteen abandoned locations from across the state.
 Whether it’s a small six-room school or a sprawling defunct religious community, they are all left for nature to take over after being discarded by humanity.
 Each chapter captures the beauty of these abandoned places through stunning imagery accompanied by a detailed narrative.
 Abandoned photography captures the beauty of urban ruins left behind.
 The author’s goal is to give the viewer an exhilarating look at our past and inside these forgotten places.
 Each location has a story waiting to be told.
 Georgia is home to dozens of fascinating abandoned or forgotten places.
 Follow along with Leland as he travels the backroads of Georgia, uncovering hidden gems across the state.
-The 96 page book includes over 130 photos.
-Each copy will be signed and includes shipping.
-Retail price $23.99
+Released May 2019

 Abandoned New Orleans

 Often off limits to the public, abandoned photography offers a glimpse into the beautiful urban ruins that are left behind.
 New Orleans faced a daunting reconstruction after having endured one of the worst storms ever on record in 2005.
 Hurricane Katrina caused levees to fail, releasing billions of gallons of water throughout New Orleans and surrounding parishes.
 The catastrophic flooding destroyed or damaged over 200,000 homes and displaced more than 800,000 citizens.
 Fourteen years after the storm, there are still thousands of abandoned properties across the city.
-As neighborhoods rebuild, many historic structures become renovated, demolished, or simply forgotten.
+As the neighborhoods rebuild, many historic structures become renovated, demolished, or simply forgotten.
 In Abandoned New Orleans, photographer Leland Kent provides an extraordinary look at eight historic and abandoned locations.
 From a hospital where patients and staff were trapped during the storm, to a long forgotten Nazi internment camp, and the first high school built for African-American students.
-Each chapter gives an in-depth look at these places accompanied by a gallery of stunning imagery. ($23.99 retail price.
-Each copy will be signed and includes shipping)
+Each chapter gives an in-depth look at these places accompanied by a gallery of stunning imagery.
+Released March 2019.
+Shipping included.